nickjj/orats/README.md

 The **services** path contains your rails application.
 I like to call it services because you might have multiple services in 1 project.

-If you run the command with `--skip-ansible` you will not get the inventory, secrets or services directory.
-It will just generate `myapp` at the path you specify.
+If you run the command with `--skip-ansible` you will not get the inventory and services.

 <a name="base-what-do-i-need-to-configure-for-development"></a>
 ##### What do I need to configure for development?